slavabdev/cookbook_ms3/Testing.md

 - Search
     - Confirm that page title display the correct value ('category name' if came by the category link from the fome page; or 'All recipes')
     - Print the text that is exactly in some of recipes and check if search will find it.
-    - Print the text that is not in recipes recipes and check if search will return 'Nothing found' message.
+    - Print the text that is not in recipes and check if search will return 'Nothing found' message.
 - Recipes
     - Hover over the buttons to verify that they change its colour;
     - Click the arrow-up button to confirm that it reveals a correct recipe description.